maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Taal &amp;gebruikersinterface:</translation>

 ERR
-The Dutch translation changes the word order in a confusing way; it should match the original's intent that "language" is the user interface language.
-The ampersand is correctly present exactly once.
+The Dutch translation changes the meaning to "Language & user interface" instead of "User interface language."
+It should indicate the language of the UI.
+Keep exactly one ampersand for the shortcut.

 Correct translation:
-Gebruikersinterface&amp;taal:
-or
-&amp;Taal gebruikersinterface: (if UI guidelines prefer & at the start)

-But most commonly:
-&amp;Taal van de gebruikersinterface:
+&Taal van de gebruikersinterface:
 ```

 <!-- cache_translation_check_nl_51c8af39d7d32e1ccb354a0221f2dfd1baae62aec124a518e241253ce2787bc4 -->